k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/03_fabric_deployment.md

 2. Once the deployment has been completed, return to the Fabric console and log into Fabric using the **fabric** command.
 Note that on a local Fabric, you are already logged in.

-3. Run **fabric>set;** to reveiw the deployed project's properties.
+3. To reveiw the deployed project's properties, run **fabric>set;**.
 What is the project name?
 What is the active environment?

 4. Let's validate which Logical Unit has been deployed, How is it verified?
 Run **fabric>list LUT;**